where to print

 Skopelos Foundation for the Arts

-The Skopelos Foundation for the Arts offers residencies, university programs and workshops for ceramists, painters, printmakers, screen-printers and sculptors from May through October.
+The Skopelos Foundation for the Arts in Greece offers residencies, university programs and workshops for ceramists, painters, printmakers, screen-printers and sculptors from May through October.